richwblake/wills.fyi-frontend/README.md

 # wills.fyi

-This is the repository for my personal portfolio website and blog.
+This is the repository for the front end of my personal portfolio website and blog.
 It's written in React.

 Vite version 5.0
 Node version 21.2